-Play by the rules

-Microsoft Network and America Online have guidelines banning profanity, racist remarks, threats, and harassment; those who indulge in these can be banned from the chat area.
-IRC channels also have ground rules.
+Play by the rules- MicrosoftNetwork and America Online have guidelines banning profanity, racist remarks, threats and harassment.

+Those who indulge in these can be banned from the chat area.
+IRE' channels also have growl('rules.
 Follow them and life will be good for everyone.

-Don't hog the conversation

-Unless you're familiar with the channel, it's best to 'hang out' or 'lurk' and listen to the conversation for a while before jumping in.
-(Start with a hello.)
-If you have a long thought to express, don't type in the whole paragraph; cut it up with elipses (Yesterday I heard a funny joke...It was about an old lady and a dog...).
+Don't hog the conversation - Unless you are familiar with the channel, it is best to 'hang out', or 'lurk', and listen to the conversation for a while before jumping in.
+Start with a hello.
+If you have a long thought to express, dont type in the whole paragraph - cut it up with ellipses.
+(Yesterday I heard a funny joke ... it was about an old lady and a dog...)

-Don't ignore people

-Remember that chat is a social arena, so just as in real life, talk with your fellow chatters.
+Don't ignore people -Remember that chat is a social arena, so just as in real life, talk with your fellow chatters.
 If someone asks how you're doing, give an answer.

-Learn the lingo

-Aside from smileys (expressions made by using characters on the keyboard: :) for smile, : (for frown, ;) for wink, {{ }} for hug, and so on), chatters use all sorts of abbreviations.
-Below are some of the most frequently used chattisms:
+Learn the lingo - Aside from smileys for a joke, other expressions, made by using the characters on the key board, can be used for smile, for frown, for wink, for hug and so on.
+Chatters use all sorts of abbreviations.
+Below are some of the most frequently used chatiisms (symbol=translation)....
+Y-why; C=see; BRB-be right back; <g> --grin; <bg>= big grin,<vbg>--very big grin, BTW=by the way; LOL=laughing out loud; 01C-oh ,I see; OTOH-on the other hand; POV-point of view; ROTFL= rolling on the floor laughing; TTFN=ta to for now.

-symbol translation

-Y why

-U you

-C see

-BRB be right back

-<g></g> grin

-<bg></bg> big grin

-<vbg></vbg> very big grin

-BTW by the way

-LOL laughing out loud

-OIC oh, I see

-ОТОН on the other hand

-POV point of view

-ROTFL rolling on the floor laughing

-TTFN ta ta for now

-Freemasonry on the Internet

-This section is browsing of Web sites and use of search engines.

-The search engines we will look at are:

-www.Google.com

-www.Yahoo.com

-www.askjeeves.com

-Also we will look at some newsgroups.

-Maximising Freemasonry's benefits from the Internet
+Maximising Freemasomy's benefits from the Internet:

 We should use the Net as a primary source of disseminating information to our own members.
-I say 'A' primary source and not 'THE' primary source because it would be quite unfair to insist all brethren spend two or three thousand dollars to buy a computer and then learn to use it to continue their membership.
+I say 'A' primary source and not 'THE' primary source, because it would be quite unfair to insist all brethren spend two or three thousand dollars to buy a computer and then learn to use it to continue their membership.
 That would be ludicrous.

 But consider the possibilities.
 Especially for a research lodge that publishes a lot of information.
 Most lodge notices are already typed up on a computer and then printed onto paper to be manually stuffed into envelopes, addressed and posted.
-What would be the economic benefit of only having to print and post half of your notices and send the other half by email?
-Mores the point, what would be the time saving to the secretary?
+What would he the economic benefit of only having to print and post half of your notices and send the other half by email?
+More's the point, what would be the time saving to the secretary?
 By reducing the mundane tasks, it would free up his time for more creative pursuits.

-How can Freemasonry make the best use of the Internet?
+How can Freemasonry make the best use at the Internet?

-Just as modern businesses are using the Internet to their advantage so should we.
+Just as modem businesses are using the Internet to their advantage, so should we.
 But we should be careful.
-Everyone has heard the hype about the Internet start-ups, the 'dot-coms', but less well known is the fact that most of them are not profitable.
+Everyone has heard the hype about the Internet start-ups, the 'dotcoms', but less well known, is the fact that most of them are not profitable.
 All of the hype is based on expectation.

 Let us look at the two branches of the Web that lend themselves to use by Freemasonry.
-Firstly email and then Web pages
+Firstly email and then Web pages.